Our stay at Beaches was complimentary. All opinions are my own.

 Booking a room at Beaches may seem a bit complicated, because there are so many options.
 In fact, there are 44 room categories offered.
 A number of “villages” comprise the resort, including Key West, Italian Village, French Village, Seaside Villas, and Caribbean Village.
 These areas all have décor matching their theme.
 It’s very easy to move among the villages, however, so think more about where you want to stay and less about where you think you’ll be spending the night.
 The walk throughout the villages is very easy.

-Room types include villas, suites, and individual rooms.
+Room types include villas, family suites, and individual rooms.
 You may not be spending too much time in your room, so keep that in mind as you decide what type of room to book.
 If you are traveling with grandparents, a villa is a great option.
 These accommodations, located in the Key West section, include kitchens and washer/dryer facilities.
+While you won’t need the kitchen, since the resort is an all-inclusive, it’s so nice to have the washer/dryer.
+I was able to wash all of my clothes on my last night and returned home with a suitcase full of clean clothes.

-Room amenities do vary, but include complimentary WiFi (higher speed WiFi is available at an additional cost), coffee maker, clock radios, televisions, satellite television, and air conditioning.
+Room amenities do vary based upon the room type and village area, but include complimentary WiFi (higher speed WiFi is available at an additional cost), coffee maker, clock radios, televisions, satellite television, and air conditioning.
+I was able to use the complimentary WiFi with no issues, but if you have to work during your vacation, it may be worthwhile to pay for the upgrade.

 Things to Do at Beaches Resort Turks and Caicos